jackjohn7/bowl/README.md

 for necessary data).

 ```
-bowl init bugwright/axum-askama
+bowl new axum-askama
 ```

-You can also define commands for your template.
+*Planned*: You can also define commands for your template.

 ```
 bowl run bugwright/axum-askama add tailwind
 bowl run bugwright/axum-askama add goose
 ```

-# Soup.rs (other repo)
+# Soup.rs (planned other repo)

 Soup acts as a public repository of bowl templates, although you can make some templates private.
 If you need templates to be